MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPODeletedContainer.md

 Get-SPODeletedContainer
 ```

-This example returns a list of the `ContainerId`, `ContainerName`, and `CreatedDate` of all deleted containers in the Recycle Bin.
+This example returns a list of the `ContainerId`, `ContainerName`, and `CreatedDate` of all deleted Containers in the Recycle Bin.

 ## PARAMETERS